jhtimmins/locode-parser/README.md

 In development.

 ### Versions
 The initial version will email the report to the email address of the requesting user.
-Subsequent versions will show the majority of real of results within the webapp at the time of query.
+Subsequent versions will show the majority of results within the web app at the time of query.